 - You give up the right to decide which freight forwarder you want to use.

-- You have no way to know what’s going on with your goods, no visibility or physical control over the process.
+- You are unsure what’s going on with your goods, no visibility or control over the process.

 - We use our trusted Freight Forwarders who are answerable to us.